Stability conditions on Calabi-Yau threefolds via Brill-Noether theory of curves: Bounds on the Brill--Noether number

 Next, we deal with the case when $C$ can be embedded into a del Pezzo or K3 surface.
 This method is based on the wall-crossing argument used in \cite{bayer:brill-noether,feyz:mukai-program,feyz-li:clifford-indices}.

 Let $S$ be a normal projective surface with rational Gorenstein singularities with an ample divisor $H$.
 Then the notion of Chern characters and tilt-stability on $S$ behaves well as discussed in Section \ref{sec:pre}.
-We fix an integer $s\geq 1$ and an integral curve $C\in |sH|$ of genus $g$.
-Write the associated embedding by $\iota\colon C\hookrightarrow S$.
-From Lemma \ref{lem:property-ch}(a), we have
+We fix an integer $s \geq 1$ and an integral curve $C \in |sH|$ of arithmetic genus $g$, which by the adjunction formula satisfies